We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For first-time silk buyers, you may want to test out a few products before getting into bed with expensive sheets.
 Elle Silk offers separate pieces for beginners to mix and match.
-The brand offers an array of solid colors of high quality 22 momme, 100% mulberry silk sheets.
+The brand offers an array of solid colors of high quality 22 momme, 100 percent mulberry silk sheets.

-Customers rave about the Silk Flat Sheet, saying the sheet’s price is a small price to pay for a restful night’s sleep.
-If you fall in love with your first product, you can also purchase silk pillow cases, duvet covers, and full sheet sets from the brand.
+Customers rave about the silk flat sheet, saying the cost is a small price to pay for a restful night’s sleep.
+If you fall in love with silk flat sheet, you can also purchase silk pillowcases, duvet covers, and full sheet sets.